NavyaS-32/Rock-Paper-Scissors/README.md

 	•	Rock-Paper-Scissors-Lizard-Spock variation

 Created as a Python learning project — inspired by Rock Paper Scissors example from the book Automate the Boring Stuff with Python by Al Sweigart.
-# Rock Paper Scissors — Refactored
+## Rock Paper Scissors — Refactored

 A command-line Rock Paper Scissors game built in Python.
+Scores persist between sessions using a local JSON file.

-## What I changed
+## Structure
-The original was a single script with all logic, display, and state mixed together.
-Refactored into three modules:

 - `game.py` — move logic and result calculation
 - `display.py` — all terminal output
+- `scores.py` — file I/O for persistent scores
 - `main.py` — game loop and entry point

-## How to run
-python3 main.py

 ## What I learned
 - Modular code structure and separation of concerns
+- File I/O with JSON
+- Error handling with try/except
 - Git workflow and meaningful commit messages
-- Importing between modules